Mask (1985 film): Production

-Rusty Dennis sold the film rights to Rocky's life story for $15,000, most of which went to pay medical bills for her son Joshua, who was undergoing treatment for AIDS.
+Rusty Dennis sold the film rights to Rocky's life story for $15,000 (equivalent to $48,077.96 in 2026 adjusted for inflation), most of which went to pay medical bills for her son Joshua, who was undergoing treatment for AIDS and notably never appeared or even gets mentioned in the film.
 She originally hoped the film would focus on Rocky's life and intrepid personality rather than giving equal emphasis to her story, but was won over by Cher's role, stating: "Cher depicted the way I am very well.
 I always thought I was perfectly normal, that the rest of the world is nuts."

 In 1984, camp scenes for the movie were filmed at Camp Bloomfield.
 Campers and staff got a preview of the finished film at Universal Studios in February 1985.

 Bogdanovich had originally intended to use several songs by Bruce Springsteen, the real Rocky Dennis' favorite singer.
 However, due to an impasse at the time between Universal Pictures and Springsteen's label, Columbia Records, the songs were pulled from the film and replaced with songs by Bob Seger for the original theatrical release.
 Rusty Dennis was unhappy with this, and voiced her displeasure in a 1985 appearance on San Francisco talk show, People Are Talking, saying: "I don't think [Rocky] even knew who Bob Seger was".
 Bogdanovich sued Universal for $19 million, alleging the film studio switched the music without his approval in violation of his final cut privilege.
 The Springsteen songs were eventually restored for the 2004 director's cut DVD of the film.